Vishal0199/Chicken-Disease-Classification/README.md

 	4. Pull Your image from ECR in EC2

-	5. Lauch your docker image in EC2
+	5. Launch your docker image in EC2

 	#Policy: